 Planning a presence at a trade show requires that you have a booth that is appealing to your target.
 You also need a sales team that engages visitors.
 Plus, you should also provide a unique experience that is either cool, cutting edge, fun, or provocative to draw in attendees.
 You may want to do some research into creating a personal connection with attendees to really make your booth stand out within the glitz of the trade show atmosphere.

 Dealer and Sales Incentives

-Dealer Incentives are developed for Dealers, Distributors or Sales People who sell your product and are not employed by you.
-Depending on your budget and audience, merchandise, travel, gift cards or certificates are a good alternative to delivering purely financial incentives.
-Mixing up your incentive programs throughout the year gives you the opportunity to communicate more often with more interesting offers, while keeping interest level high and competitors playing catch-up.
-Often tangible awards are overlaid with a financial incentive or a consumer promotion to keep momentum going for everyone.
+Dealer incentives are developed for those who sell your product and are not employed by you, such as salespersons.
+The idea is to give them a push to increase their sales.
+Depending on your budget, free merchandise and travel opportunities are a good alternative to delivering purely financial incentives.
+Mixing up your incentive programs throughout the year gives you the opportunity to communicate more often with more interesting offers while keeping the interest level high.

 Latest posts by Kevin Danaher (see all)